-The model of transitional care we have developed consists of an evidence-based decision-making process and managed transition, incorporating key principles of continuity of care: adequate information transfer, appropriate joint working, therapeutic and relational continuity, and engagement with adult services.
-This model includes:
+The model of transitional care we have developed consists of an evidence-based decision-making process and managed transition, incorporating key principles of continuity of care: adequate information transfer, appropriate joint working, therapeutic and relational continuity, and engagement with adult services.^{48 49} The model of managed transition can be seen as one of the cornerstones of a planned and purposeful transition process and can lead to more effective joint working between services.
+It addresses the need to involve young people and parent/ carers in the planning process, tailor transition support to individual needs, identify barriers to smooth transition and act on these, plan transition in a timely fashion, produce a succinct medical summary of the service user, and improve information transfer and communication with adult providers.36 The model includes the following:

-- The establishment and/or confirmation of shared understanding of criteria for good quality transitional care at the CAMHS-AMHS interface, and managed ending of care, taking into account clinicians' prior knowledge of good quality transition. - Systematic identification of all young people under CAMHS care who reach the transition boundary for their service. - Structured and standardised assessment of their mental health and social care needs using a bespoke Transition Readiness and Appropriateness Measure (TRAM), prior to reaching the transition boundary. - Feedback of TRAM results to relevant clinicians in both CAMHS and AMHS, users, and carers.
+- The establishment and/or confirmation of shared understanding of criteria for good-quality transitional care at the CAMHS-AMHS interface, and managed ending of care, taking into account clinicians' prior knowledge of good-quality transition. - Systematic identification of all young people under CAMHS care who reach the transition boundary for their service. - Structured and standardised assessment of their mental health and social care needs using a bespoke Transition Readiness and Appropriateness Measure (TRAM), completed by the young person, their parent/carer if available and CAMHS clinician prior to, ideally 6 months before, the transition boundary. - 4.
+Feedback of TRAM results from all parties in a short, clearly presented report to relevant clinicians in CAM-HS, allowing clinicians to identify areas in which attention should be focused to ease a young person's path to transition. - 5.
+Using the findings from the TRAM report to focus communication with service users and carers on issues surrounding end of care at CAMHS and potential transition to AMHS or other community-based service. - 6.
+Incorporation of critical information by clinician to singular young person's care or transition plan, and designing goals for critical items that are achievable. - 7.
+Sending the TRAM findings, along with a referral letter, to the new adult service, if a referral to AMHS is made. - 8.
+Structured and regular follow-up of all young people using the Transition Related Outcome Measure (TROM) to assess whether those who needed care were appropriately engaged with adult services and those who had been discharged or referred to other services had no unmet needs following cessation of care.